-Yes, it is absolutely gluten free and can me made vegan, grain free or dairy free as mentioned below.
+Yes, it is absolutely gluten free and can be made vegan, grain free or dairy free as mentioned below.

 What are the health benefits of saffron?

 Saffron is supposed to benefit cardiovascular health, alleviate PMS symptoms, possess anti-carcinogenic properties, treat erectile dysfunction, depression and anxiety.
-There are many more health effects attributed to it.
-But as with most foods, the benefits accrue with consistent use.
+As with most foods, the benefits accrue with consistent use.

 - Dairy free: I have not tried it but you could try using coconut yogurt instead of dairy yogurt.
 And use olive oil.